wearefuturegov/web_address_validator/README.md

 ## Description

-An active model validator for web addresses that goes beyond simply ensuring the URL is valid.
+An active model validator for web addresses.

+Checks for a valid HTTP or HTTPS URL, and a host name with a DNS record.

 ## Installation